Modern Claims Platform

 What did I learn?

-1. Designing for legacy system users requires deep empathy for muscle memory and mental models
+1. Designing for legacy-system users requires deep empathy for existing mental models and muscle memory.

 What did I learn?

-1. Designing for legacy system users requires deep empathy for muscle memory and mental models
+1. Designing for legacy-system users requires deep empathy for existing mental models and muscle memory.

 What would I do differently?